 The Great Ocean Road

-As we edge closer into summer, the Great Ocean Road becomes a more spectacular road trip.
+A trip along the Great Ocean Road is a spectacular one.
 And this 5-day journey from Melbourne to Adelaide makes the most of it.

 Melbourne to Lorne